Your Genesys Blog Subscription has been confirmed!

 Don't Show This Again.

-Personalization has evolved well beyond addressing customers by their names during service interactions or sending out targeted marketing emails.
-It’s now about using real-time data and advanced technologies to create hyper-personalized experiences — interactions so tailored they make customers feel uniquely seen, valued and understood.
+Personalization has evolved beyond addressing customers by their names during service interactions or sending out targeted marketing emails.
+It’s now about using real-time data and advanced technologies to tailor experiences so they’re hyper-personalized so they make customers feel uniquely seen, valued and understood.

 As we look ahead to the future of customer experience (CX), the role of AI — particularly generative AI — is poised to transform personalization.